AbdelrhmanReda17/Customer-Order-Management-System/README.md

   ```

 ## License:
-This project is licensed under the [License Name] License - see the LICENSE.md file for details.
+This project is licensed under the [MIT] License - see the LICENSE.md file for details.